Gevurah in Chesed

 Rain is a blessing only because it falls in drops that don't flood the fields.

 The journey from slavery to freedom begins slowly.
-Into this week of Chesed, the Emotional Energies called Lovingkindness, Gevurah the sefirah that constrains the energy of Love to provide it with the Form that nourishes.
-In our meditations, we experience the channel of Light connecting the right shoulder to the left shoulder.
+Into this week of Chesed, representing the Energies of Lovingkindness, Gevurah enters.
+This is the sefirah that constrains, thus limiting the energy of Chesed to bind it in Forms that nourishe.
+We experience this as a channel of Light that connects the right shoulder to the left shoulder.

-We tend to appreciate energy more readily than we do the limitation of that energy, yet without limitation no energy can be expressed in meaningful ways.
-We welcome Gevurah, which is the symbol of Limitation on the Tree, that we might be able to express the Lovingkindness of Chesed.
-Our emotions bridge the gap between operations of mind and expressions of body.
-From emotions come our feelings, which are the valuations we place on our perception of self and the world.
-From those valuations come our commitments and our pursuits.
+We tend to notice energy expressed in its most abundant form more readily than we do the limitation of that energy, yet without limitation no energy can be harnessed in meaningful ways.
+We receive Gevurah, the expression of Limitation on the Tree, gratefully, in order to be able to express the Lovingkindness of Chesed.
+Our heart bridges the gap between operations of mind and expressions of body.
+From these feelings arise the valuations we place on our perception of self and the world.
+The forms of these valuations shape our commitments and our pursuits.

-Our emotions contain force and form which can destroy as well as heal.
-They can express themselves through both destructive as well as healing forms.
-Our challenge is to encourage Emotional Force to flow more fully by aligning it with our Emotional Form to provide suitable vehicles for that energy.
+Feelings contain force which can destroy as well as heal.
+They can express themselves through destructive as well as healing forms.
+Our work is to encourage Emotional Force to flow more fully by shaping it with Emotional Forms that provide suitable vehicles for that energy.

 Thank you, O Lord, for the sustenance You provide.